-We also analyzed the following proposed contribution changes per HB 2540 (further revised to reflect 90% and 100% funded targets and updated redirected bond payment schedule).
+We also analyzed the following proposed contribution changes per HB 2540 (further revised to reflect 90% and 100% funded targets, an updated redirected bond payment schedule, and treatment of redirected bond payments in determining required State contribution amounts).

-- 7. Modifies the Illinois Pension Code to include a new State funding plan with a goal of achieving 100% funding by FY 2049 and the implementation of a 20-year layered-amortization approach for any unfunded liabilities incurred from FY 2036 through FY 2049 under the projected unit credit actuarial cost method and after FY 2050 under the entry age normal actuarial cost method.
-The current State funding plan to achieve a 90% funded ratio by FY 2045 is unchanged. - 8.
-Directs additional annual payments to the Pension Stabilization Fund (PSF) as follows:
+- 7. Modifies the Illinois Pension Code to include a new State funding plan with a goal of achieving 100% funding by FY 2049 and the implementation of a 20-year layeredamortization approach for any unfunded liabilities incurred from FY 2036 through FY 2049 under the projected unit credit actuarial cost method and after FY 2050 under the entry age normal actuarial cost method.
+The current State funding plan to achieve a 90% funded ratio by FY 2045 is unchanged. - Directs additional annual payments to the Pension Stabilization Fund (PSF) as follows:

 Fiscal Years Ending June 30 Total Additional Payments to PSF

 2030 \$300M

 2031 - 2033 400M

 2034 - 2038 600M

-2039 550M

-2040 450M

-2041 - 2049 350M
+2039 - 2049 600M

-These payments are not used in determining statutory contributions to achieve the 90% funded goal by FY 2045 nor the 100% funded goal by the end of FY 2049.
+These payments are treated as a known, fixed schedule of future State funding and are used in determining statutory contributions to achieve the 90% funded goal by FY 2045 and the 100% funded goal by the end of FY 2049 (i.e., similar treatment to Federal or School District Contributions).